x

 So, if you want to leverage Power BI beyond personal use i.e. create dashboards for larger datasets, use their robust tools, and share it with others, then you might have to choose between Power BI Pro, Power BI Premium, Power BI Embedded or Microsoft Fabric SKUs (which has Power BI included in it).

-Key concepts to understand Power BI license cost and pricing
+What are the key concepts to understand Power BI license cost and pricing?

-After the addition of Fabric SKUs, there are now 3 types of SKUs, you might come across while dealing with Power BI namely: A, P and F type.
-You might need to select an SKU based on the type of you solution you want deployed out of Power BI Pro, Power BI Premium, Power BI Embedded or Microsoft Fabric.
+After the addition of Microsoft Fabric SKU, there are now 4 types of SKUs, you might come across while dealing with Power BI namely: A, P, F, and EM types.
+You might need to select an SKU based on the type of you Power BI solution you want deployed out of Power BI Pro, Power BI Premium, Power BI Embedded or Microsoft Fabric.

 For the sake of simplicity below is a brief overview between them.